behnamasadi/software_engineering/README.md

 # Design Pattern, Refactoring and UML
-This repository contains various example of "Design Pattern" in object oriented programming with C++, refactoring (classical bad smell code), Model View Controller (MVC), SOLID Design Principles, Clean Code and an introduction on UML with various examples.
+This repository contains an introduction on "UML" with C++ examples, various example of "Design Pattern" in object oriented programming with C++, refactoring (classical bad smell code), and few examples for software design such "Model View Controller (MVC)", "SOLID Design Principles" and finally examples of "Clean Code".

 ## [UML Diagrams](UML/)
 1) [Structure Diagrams](UML/StructureDiagrams/)